MCDocker/MCDocker-Core/README.md

 # MCDocker
 ## Status: Not Done
 MCDocker is a custom launcher and instance manager for [Minecraft](https://minecraft.net).
-It lets you manage "containers" in which you can share to others and let them experience your custom made container.
+It lets you manage containers (Game Instances) which you can share and let others experience your custom container.
+This will let you download mods, maps / worlds, texture packs and skins by only clicking a button!

-## Checklist
+## Developer Checklist
-- [x] GUI Base
-- [x] Creating Containers
+- [x] Finish off Settings
+- [ ] HTTP Stuff (Download, Meta fetching, Requests)
+- [ ] Provider integration and toggling them: Modrinth, Curseforge, External (off by default)
+- [ ] Search, Filters, Sorting
-- [ ] Sharing Containers
+- [ ] Displaying Versions
-- [ ] Launching Minecraft, including vanilla, [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/), [Fabric](https://fabricmc.net) and even custom versions such as Clients.
-- [ ] Downloading Mods, Texture Packs and Maps / Worlds
+- [ ] Launch Wrapper.
+Downloading natives, assets and libraries for a chosen version
+- [ ] Authentication, Mojang + Microsoft
+- [ ] Alternative Forge/Fabric URLs set in Advanced category
-- [ ] Skin Library and Changer
+- [ ] UI Improvements

+## Uses
+TOML, Maven, Swing (Will switch to JavaFX later)